clarelinzx/orchestral-texture-classification/README.md

-# Orchestral Texture Classification (APSIPA ASC 2025)
+# Orchestral Texture Classification
-Official implementation for the paper:
-**"A Comparative Study of Statistical Features and Deep Learning for Orchestral Texture Classification"**
+Official implementation for the paper: **"A Comparative Study of Statistical Features and Deep Learning for Orchestral Texture Classification"**, presented in APSIPA ASC 2025.
-Authors: Zih-Syuan Lin, Jun-You Wang, and Li Su

 ## Overview
 This repository contains the source code, preprocessing scripts, and model implementations used in our study on symbolic orchestral texture classification.